 The 2021 Eudora Welty Lecture featuring celebrated author Ann Patchett will be offered as a special video presentation produced by the Eudora Welty Foundation and developed in partnership with the Folger Shakespeare Library in Washington, D. C. Tickets are $15.00 and are available now through the Folger box office at Bit.ly/FSLWeltyTickets.
-The initial screening will be October 14, 2021, and the program will be available on-demand through June 30, 2022.
+The initial screening was October 14, 2021, and the program will be available on-demand through June 30, 2022.
+Your $15.00 ticket may be used throughout the posting period.

 With an in-person 2021 program prevented by Covid 19 concerns, Patchett traveled to the Welty House in Jackson from her home in Nashville in June to deliver the 2021 Eudora Welty Lecture.
 Introduced by Holmes Adams, chairman of the Board of Directors of the Eudora Welty Foundation, the program also features a brief tour of the Welty House by Patchett, narrated by Mary Alice Welty White Eudora’s niece and secretary of the Welty Foundation Board of Directors.